Bob and I arrived at the old farmhouse on Hummingbird Lane well after sunset. In retrospect, maybe that wasn’t the best of ideas.

 She sat back down.
 “So—tell me about Bob and you.
 How’s that going—besides the snoring?”

 It was obvious she was changing the topic, and I let her.

 In fact, I tried to make her laugh as I told her about Bob’s recollections of being a cat—including the nirvana of “ball-licking.”

 A/N: Howdy all!
-Thanks to everyone who commented on the first chapter of this story last week.
+Thanks to everyone who commented on the first chapter of this story.
 I appreciate your support!
-I hope that you are enjoying this more likeable Amelia.
+I hope that you are enjoying this more likable Amelia.
 Again, by this point in CH’s overall “narrative,” Sookie and Eric were both on my last nerve.
 Neither one of them was communicating in a productive way, and they needed an intervention!